leocavalcante/newrelic-telemetry-sdk-php/README.md

 Main reasons includes:
 - Too many [segfaults](https://www.google.com/search?q=newrelic+segfault) with the regular agent.
-- The regular agent doesn't play well with Swoole:
+- Even for simple use cases the regular agent doesn't play well with Swoole.
+This small snippet is enough to throw a segfault:
   ```php
   Co\run(static function () {
     go(static function () {